-Pursuant to the terms of Mr. Cuddihy's employment agreement, which has a three year term, Mr. Cuddihy receives an annual grant of shares of Common Stock equal to \$50,000, payable quarterly, promptly following the close of each quarter.
-The value of the shares is calculated based on the average closing price of the Company's shares for the last five (5) trading days of the quarter in which the shares are earned.
-Mr Cuddihy earned and was issued an aggregate of 35,075 shares for Fiscal 2010 pursuant to the terms of the employment agreement.
+Pursuant to the terms of Mr. Cuddihy's prior employment agreement dated August 19, 2009, Mr. Cuddihy received an annual grant of shares of Common Stock equal to \$50,000, payable quarterly, promptly following the close of each quarter.
+The value of the shares is calculated based on the average closing price of our shares for the last five (5) trading days of the quarter in which the shares are earned.
+For the year ended December 31, 2011, Mr. Cuddihy earned and was issued an aggregate of 51,642 shares pursuant to the terms of the employment agreement.